-Please note that for restricted M-and all E-level outings, one of the two leaders must be current in wilderness first aid (sixteen hour minimum course such as NOLS/REI); the other leader may be current in standard first aid.
-Thus, a certified, not provisional, M or E leader may take a sixteen-hour wilderness first aid course to stay current.
+Please note that for restricted M-and all E-level outings, one of the two leaders must be current in wilderness first aid (sixteen-hour minimum course such as NOLS/REI); the other leader may be current in standard first aid.
+Thus, a certified, not provisional, M or E leader may take a sixteen-hour wilderness first aid course to stay current after having taken the 24-hour the first time.
+See LTC website.